MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADOrganizationalUnit.md

 In Active Directory Domain Services (AD DS) environments, a default value for *Path* is set in the following cases:

 - If the cmdlet is run from an Active Directory PowerShell provider drive, the parameter is set to the current path of the provider drive.
 - If the cmdlet has a default path, this is used.
-For example: in New-ADUser, the *Path* parameter defaults to the Users container.
+For example: in **New-ADUser**, the *Path* parameter defaults to the Users container.
 - If none of the previous cases apply, the default value of *Path* is set to the default partition or naming context of the target domain.

 In AD LDS environments, a default value for *Path* is set in the following cases:

 - If the cmdlet is run from an Active Directory module for PowerShell provider drive, the parameter is set to the current path of the provider drive.
 - If the cmdlet has a default path, this is used.
-For example: in New-ADUser, the *Path* parameter defaults to the Users container.
+For example: in **New-ADUser**, the *Path* parameter defaults to the Users container.
 - If the target AD LDS instance has a default naming context, the default value of *Path* is set to the default naming context.
   To specify a default naming context for an AD LDS environment, set the **msDS-defaultNamingContext** property of the Active Directory directory service agent object (**nTDSDSA**) for the AD LDS instance.
 - If none of the previous cases apply, the *Path* parameter does not take any default value.

 > [!NOTE]